xythobuz/OpenRaider/README.md

 Forked in December 2013 by xythobuz.

 The included example Font, [Droid Sans Mono](http://www.droidfonts.com/licensing/), was created by Steve Matteson and is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

+The included TRLE Font is from [Laras Levelbase](http://laraslevelbase.org/stuff/index.asp?id=1967).

 There are some included cmake scripts: